Exclusive: Partner in Canada's Energy East struggled with pollution controls

 Irving Oil records reviewed by Reuters show the vapor recovery equipment at the terminal on the edge of the province's largest city was shut 37 percent of the time between December 2012 and March 2015 due to near-constant mechanical problems, as millions of barrels of gasoline were loaded onto ships mainly bound for New England.

-Official data on the unit's operations after March 31, 2015, were not immediately available, but an Irving Oil spokesman said the vapor recovery unit's (VRU) performance had been nearly flawless since June.
+Official data on the unit's operations after March 31, 2015, were not immediately available, but an Irving Oil spokesman said the vaper recovery unit's (VRU) performance had been nearly flawless since June.

 "The VRU has routinely met and surpassed our operational and performance goals," spokesman Andrew Carson said.
 "For example, since June 2015 the VRU’s availability has exceeded 96 percent and over the same timeframe has shown an average vapor recovery rate above 93 percent."